tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 Gay panic in and of itself is a useless defense.
 It must be attached to something more meaty, something you can win over a jury with.

-<mark>Excuse or justification.
-[Title card with A|Excuse or justification appears.]</mark> <mark>An excuse defense is one in which the defendant's conduct is viewed as wrongful, but that he himself is not seen as morally at fault.
+<mark>Excuse or justification. <u>[Title card with A|Excuse or justification appears.]</u></mark> <mark>An excuse defense is one in which the defendant's conduct is viewed as wrongful, but that he himself is not seen as morally at fault.
 A justification defense, on the other hand, focuses on the defendant's conduct more than his individual characteristics.
 A justification defense argues that the attacker's conduct was appropriate under the circumstances.</mark>

 </james>
 <from>